prithuls/prithulsarker/content/gallery/index.md

 #        columns: '1'
 ---

+__07 March, 2024__: Accepted a summer internship offer at Google Research- Health AI

+__28 November, 2023__: Successfully defended my Ph.D. proposal in front of committee members.
+Now I am a Ph.D. candidate!

+__08 November, 2023__: Set up our VR-SFT system in Houston Methodist Eye Associates, Texas

+__30 October, 2023__: Presented my internship works at Science Gateways 2023 Annual Conference held in Pittsburgh, Pennsylvania

+__16 October, 2023__: Attended International Symposium on Visual Computing conference as a volunteer at Lake Tahoe, Nevada

-__03 June, 2024__: Started an internship position for SGX3 at Texas Advanced Computing Center, The University of Texas at Austin, Texas
+__03 June, 2023__: Started a summer internship position for SGX3 at Texas Advanced Computing Center, The University of Texas at Austin, Texas

 __04 May, 2023__: VR-SFT RAPD Assessment in Galveston, Texas